polkadot-developers/knowledgebase/current/runtime/storage.md

   An implementation of a map with two keys that provides the important ability to efficiently remove all entries that have a common first key

-The type of Storage Item you select should depend on the logical way in which the value will be used by your runtime.
+The type of storage item you select should depend on the logical way in which the value will be used by your runtime.

 ### Storage Value